Photo: Ionuț Macri

 Artistic Director, Musica Ricercata

-In 2020, Gabriel Bebeşelea took up the position of Principal Conductor of the "George Enescu" Philharmonic Orchestra Bucharest, adding to his positions as Chief Conductor of the Philharmonic of North Macedonia and Principal Conductor of the "Transylvania" State Philharmonic Orchestra of Cluj-Napoca, which he assumed at the beginning of the 2016/17 season.
+In 2020, Gabriel Bebeşelea took up the position of Principal Conductor of the “George Enescu” Philharmonic Orchestra Bucharest, adding to his position as Principal Conductor of the “Transylvania” State Philharmonic Orchestra of Cluj-Napoca, which he assumed at the beginning of the 2016/17 season.